ikramu/Stock-analysis/stock_research/my_first_lstm_model/README.md

 First install the required libraries as follows.

-`pip install -r requirements.txt `
+`pip3 install -r requirements.txt `

 Try the H\&M model using following command